July 25th, 2018

 I passed about 10 other hikers going north after that.
 I stopped for a break to chat with a few but was shortly chased away by the mossies, and this was high up on a ridge, in the sun, with a breeze.
 A sign of what was to come.
 I dropped into a heavily forested valley and it got a lot worse.

 For the next 16 miles, I stopped only once to fill up my water.
 And even while doing this, I had to pace back and forth just to be able to withstand the onslaught.
 The mossies were voracious, chasing me down and biting my backside as I hiked this corridor of green.
 There were little ponds and meadows all along the way, so with all that standing water, no wonder they were so bad.
 The poor elk.
 Poor me!
 It’s such a shame because the area is very lovely otherwise.

-I was dragging by the afternoon, havings no breaks.
-But everytime I would slow just a bit, I would get bit.
-So sometimes I just ran.
+I was dragging by the afternoon, having no breaks.
+But every time I would slow just a bit, I would get mauled.
+Sometimes I just ran.
 It was a little infuriating.
 At one point, I just had to scream.
-At least I made it in record time to the store at white pass.
+At least I made it in record time to the store at White Pass.
 26.5 miles by 1630, with plenty of time to pick up my resupply box and rest with a mt dew and Doritos.
 What begins and ends well is still a good day!

-I met a few SOBOs, including Plants, but they were all taking off that evening.
+I ran into a few SOBOs, including Plants, but they were all taking off that evening.
 It was only me and a NOBO left at the end of the day.
 I did some other chores before the store closed at 6 pm and then set up my tent behind.
 They let hikers stay for free.
 I hand washed some laundry while I took a shower in the outside pay-shower.
-It was so refreshing and washed away all the bad thoughts about the day.
+It was so refreshing and washed away all the bad thoughts about the bugs.

 I had dinner, feeling clean and not dealing with bugs due to the nice breeze.
 I slept great, too, despite the noisy highway.